Kanye West: 2017–2019: Ye and the Wyoming Sessions

-2019–present: Jesus Is King, Donda, and Donda 2
+2019–2022: Jesus Is King, Donda, and Donda 2

-On January 6, 2019, West started his weekly "Sunday Service" orchestration which includes soul variations of both West's and others' songs attended by multiple celebrities including the Kardashians, Charlie Wilson, and Kid Cudi.
+On January 6, 2019, West started his weekly "Sunday Service" events, which included soul variations of both West's and others' songs and were attended by multiple celebrities, including the Kardashians, Charlie Wilson, and Kid Cudi.
 West previewed a new song, "Water" at his "Sunday Service" orchestration performance at Coachella 2019, which was later revealed to feature on his upcoming album Jesus Is King; West released the album on October 25, 2019.
 It became the first to ever top the Billboard 200, Top R&B/Hip-Hop Albums, Top Rap Albums, Top Christian Albums and Top Gospel Albums at the same time.
-On December 25, 2019, West and Sunday Service released Jesus Is Born, containing 19 songs including several re-workings of older West songs.
+On December 25, 2019, West and Sunday Service released Jesus Is Born, containing 19 songs, including several re-workings of older West songs.

 West released a single titled "Wash Us in the Blood" on June 30, 2020, featuring fellow American rapper and singer Travis Scott, along with the music video, which was set to serve as the lead single from his tenth studio album Donda.
 However, in September 2020, West stated that he would not be releasing any further music until he is "done with [his] contract with Sony and Universal".
 On October 16, he released the single "Nah Nah Nah".
 West held several listening parties at Mercedes-Benz Stadium for his upcoming album Donda in the summer of 2021, where he had taken up temporary residence in one of the stadium's locker rooms, converting it into a recording studio to finish the recording.
 After multiple delays, Donda was released on August 29, 2021.
 West claimed the album was released early without his approval and alleged that Universal had altered the tracklist.
-He released a delux edition of Donda, including five new songs, to streaming services on November 14, 2021.
+He released a deluxe edition of Donda, including five new songs, to streaming services on November 14, 2021.
 On November 20, days after ending their long-running feud, West and rapper Drake confirmed that they would stage the "Free Larry Hoover" benefit concert on December 9 at the Los Angeles Memorial Coliseum.

 On January 5, 2022, West was announced as one of the 2022 headliners of Coachella Valley Music and Arts Festival.
 Later that month on January 15, West released the first single for his upcoming album Donda 2, "Eazy" featuring The Game, to be executive produced by American rapper Future.
 West hosted a listening event for the album at LoanDepot Park in Miami, Florida, on February 22.
 In April, shortly before Coachella, West pulled out as headlining act, then proceeded to pull out of headlining Rolling Loud.
 West and The Game performed the single on July 22, marking West's first performance in five months following the low profile he had been keeping since Donda 2 remained unfinished.
 A day later, despite cancelling as headliner, he appeared at Rolling Loud during Lil Durk's set.

-In December 2022, after weeks of controversial anti-Semitic statements, West released a new song "Someday We’ll All Be Free" on his Instagram.
+In December 2022, after weeks of controversial antisemitic statements, West released a new song, "Someday We'll All Be Free", on his Instagram.